 Scuba dive in Scotts Head Marine Reserve

-Scotts Head Marine Reserve in Soufriere is a well-preserved coral reef, and its deep, protected waters make it a world-class location for scuba diving.
+Scotts Head Marine Reserve in Soufriere is a well-preserved coral reef and one of the top Dominica tourist attractions.
+Its deep, protected waters make it a world-class location for scuba diving.

 Explore Roseau Old Market